openvinotoolkit/openvino/docs/Documentation/model_introduction.md

 **TODO: Update BASIC_FLOW_MO_simplified.svg and replace 'mo' with 'ovc'**
 .. image:: _static/images/BASIC_FLOW_MO_simplified.svg

-The results of both ``ovc`` and ``ov.convert_model()`` conversion methods described above are the same.
+The results of both ``ovc`` and ``openvino.convert_model``/``openvino.save_model`` conversion methods described above are the same.
 You can choose one of them, depending on what is most convenient for you.
 Keep in mind that there should not be any differences in the results of model conversion if the same set of parameters is used and model is saved into OpenVINO IR.

 Cases when Model Preparation is not Required